 Maria Josepha of Saxony is not really a well-known person, perhaps because the man she married died before he became King, but she became the mother of three Kings, including the tragic Louis XVI.

 Maria Josepha was born the daughter of Frederick Augustus II, Prince-Elect of Saxony and King of Poland and Maria Josepha of Austria.
 She was the eighth of fifteen children in total.
-She became the second wife of Louis, Dauphin of France, eldest son of Louis XV, when she was just 15 years old.
+She became the second wife of Louis, Dauphin of France, eldest son of Louis XV when she was just 15 years old.
 His first wife, Maria Teresa Rafaela of Spain, had died in childbirth in 1746.

 The Dauphin would die a year and a half after the birth of their last child, in 1765, of tuberculosis.
 She was much affected by his death and even moved out of the apartments they shared.
-It wasn’t long before her health started to decline.
+Unfortunately, it wasn’t long before her health started to decline.
 She died on 13 March 1767, also of tuberculosis.

 Be the first to comment